1849 Emigration & Settlement in America

 The New Settlement – High Prairie (Roseland)

 On July 3, 1849, the settlers bought 160 acres of prime land for $5 per acre from 103rd to 111th Streets, and from Indiana Avenue to State Street (as we know the area today).
-Gerrit & Jannetje purchased 10 acres at 110th Street.
+Although their arrival at the settlement was briefly delayed due to their being quarantined in New York, Gerrit & Jannetje purchased the 10 acres at 110th Street the others had reserved for them.

 But the hardships were not over.
 The country was wild and primitive, the winters were extremely harsh, and the farming was difficult.
 There were no railroads or wagon roads, only a primitive trail.